ezyhdxm/ICL/README.md

-# ICL
+# Instructions

+To run the current ongoing experiments, see this [notebook](./TriggerMarkov.ipynb) for random triggers and this [notebook](./LatentModel.ipynb) for latent markov models.

+The structure of this repositary is roughly summarized in the following file tree:

+ICL/
+├── checkpoints/          # checkpoints for models
+├── tasks/
+│   ├── markov.py         # classes for different task samplers.
+│   ├── causal_graph.py   # legacy class for causal graph samplers.
+│   ├── test_markov.py    # classes for the latent markov task sampler.
+│   └── old_sampler.py    # legacy samplers.
+│
+│
+├── models/
+│   ├── ngram_learner.py  # empircal n-gram learners, used to provide baselines.
+│   ├── attention.py      # implementation of multi-head attention.
+│   ├── base_models.py    # implementation of the base transformer model.
+│   ├── pos_encoder.py    # implementation of different positional encoding classes.
+│   └── sae.py            # sparse autoencoder, not in use currently.
+├── figures/
+│   ├── head_view.py      # Bertviz-type attention visualization.
+│   ├── view_util.py      # Bertviz-type attention visualization utility file.
+│   ├── head_view.js      # Bertviz-type attention visualization javascript.
+│   ├── test_head_view.js # failed attempt to transpose Bertviz-type attention visualization.
+│   └── plot.py           # create plots for training loss/ memory probes/ average attention pattern/ etc.
+│
+├── TriggerMarkov.ipynb   # Entry point to run random trigger experiments.
+├── LatentModel.ipynb     # Entry point to run latent markov experiments.
+├── train.py              # trains the model, generates training statistics and creates plots.
+├── config.py             # configuration classes for sampler and tasks.
+├── train_utils.py        # some utilities to get training loss and memory probe statistics.
+├── util.py               # implementation of different probes.
+└── README.md

+## Legacy

 We are interested in understanding how transformers develop the in-context-learning ability through gradient descent.
 This repo reproduces implemetations of a few ICL experiments.
-Our implemetation is more efficient compared to some of the original implementations (see the [notebook](./Test.ipynb) for more details).
-For demostrations of experiments in the previous literature, see the [notebook](./markov_attn.ipynb).
+Our implemetation is more efficient compared to some of the original implementations (see the [notebook](./Legacy/SpeedTest.ipynb) for more details).
+For demostrations of experiments in the previous literature, see the [notebook](./Legacy/LiterReview.ipynb).

 ### 📖 Citations